josefnpat/roguecraft-squadron/dev/story/script.md

 **Rosa Dietrich:** Commander - we've got intelligence that the Dojeer are only a few sectors from Earth!

 **Ruby Patton:** I have been fighting for so long.
-We are fighting for the survival of the human race.
-Today we will destroy the Dojeer, or they will destroy us.
+We have been fighting for the survival of the human race.
+Today we will destroy the Dojeer or they will destroy us.

-**Dojeer:** All that has happened before, and will happen again.
+**Rosa Dietrich:** Incoming communication from the Dojeer!

 **Mati:** I am Mati.

 I am not here for your life as much as you are not here to die.

-I was Mati and Algos.
+I was Dojeer.
+We are now Mati and Algos.
 Now we are two.

 I am not your enemy.
 Although I kill, I kill to protect and maintain.

 Algos is blind with rage.
 This rage blinds his vision of the past, the present and the future.

-**Ruby Patton:** There's two of you!
+**Ruby Patton:** There's two of you?
 Algos must have killed Takeda!

 **Mati:** Yes.
 Mati will be friend to humans.
 Algos must die or humans will die.

 **Ruby Patton:** But ... what about ...
 Grace?

-**Mati:** Grace was meant to end war.
-Instead of killing Algos, Algos tried to kill Mati with big bomb.
+**Mati:** Grace was meant to end the war.
+Grace failed and Algos found a big bomb.
+Algos tried use big bomb on Mati.

 **Ruby Patton:** But ...
 Grace saved me with the bomb.
 She died protecting me!

 **Mati:** No, Grace died here.

-**Rosa Dietrich:** Commander, we've received telemetry for a ship ... it's the [Grace's ship name]!
+**Rosa Dietrich:** Commander, we've received telemetry for a ship ... it's the USS Bishop!
 The ship ... there's no one left.

 **Mati:** Grace could not understand, Mati defended Dojeer.

 **Ruby Patton:** Then who saved me?

 **Mati:** You did.
-All this has happened before, and will happen again.
+This has happened before and it will happen again.

 **Rosa Dietrich:** There's a ... unstable wormhole forming!

 **Mati:** Take big bomb through time portal.
 Destroy Algos.
 If not for Dojeer, if not for Takeda, for memory of Grace.
 Become Grace, so that you may succeed.

+**Ruby Patton:** I have no choice.

-**Ruby Patton:** Tear off the hull markings.
-Change our identifiers to match the [Grace's Ship Name].
+Tear off the hull markings.
+Change our identifiers to match the USS Bishop.
 Disconnect the video feed from the communications systems.

 **Rosa Dietrich:** What?

 **Ruby Patton:** Grace never completed her mission.
-Mission command gave her the other bomb.
-Without Grace, we must take her place in history.
+Mission command gave her the other Teller Mark 2.
+Without Grace, we must take her place in time.

 **Rosa Dietrich:** Yes sir.